Exocet: Description

 The Exocet is built by MBDA, a European missile company.
 Development began in 1967 by Nord as a ship-launched weapon named the MM38.
 A few years later, Aerospatiale and Nord merged.
 The basic body design was based on the Nord AS-30 air-to-ground tactical missile.
 The sea-launched MM38 entered service in 1975, whilst the air-launched AM39 Exocet began development in 1974 and entered service with the French Navy five years later in 1979.

 The relatively compact sea skimming missile is designed for attacking small- to medium-size warships (e.g., frigates, corvettes, and destroyers), although multiple hits are effective against larger vessels, such as aircraft carriers.
-It is guided inertially in mid-flight and turns on active radar homing late in its flight to find and hit its target.
+It is guided inertially in mid-flight and activates active radar homing late in its flight to find and hit its target.
 As a countermeasure against air defence around the target, it maintains a very low altitude while inbound, staying just one to two meters above the sea surface.
-Due to the effect of the radar horizon, this means that the target may not detect an incoming attack until the missile is only 6,000 m from impact.
-This leaves little time for reaction and stimulated the design of close-in weapon systems (CIWS).
+Due to the effect of the radar horizon, this means that the target may not detect an incoming attack until the missile is only 6 km from impact.
+Leaving little time for reaction, this stimulated the design of close-in weapon systems (CIWS).

 Its solid propellant rocket motor gives the Exocet a maximum range of 70 km.
-It was replaced on the Block 3 MM40 ship-launched version of the missile with a solid-propellant booster and a turbojet sustainer engine which extends the range of the missile to more than 180 km.
+It was replaced on the Block 3 MM40 ship-launched version of the missile with a solid propellant booster and a turbojet sustainer engine, which extends the range of the missile to more than 180 km.
 The submarine-launched version places the missile inside a launch capsule.

-In 2017 the UK and France began work the Stratus (missile family) as a replacement to Exocet.
+In 2017 the UK and France began work on the Stratus (missile family) as a replacement for the Exocet.